Skip to main content

 🧠 The Science of Setting Intentions

-Psychologists explain that setting an intention isn’t just a motivational exercise—it’s a form of mental alignment.
-When you end the day by focusing on how you want to feel rather than what you need to do, you shift your brain’s attention from pressure to purpose.
-That small shift brings emotional regulation and clarity, reducing the stress that often builds as the day winds down.
+It functions as a form of mental alignment.
+When you end the day by focusing on how you want to feel rather than what you still need to accomplish, attention shifts away from pressure and toward purpose.
+This subtle change supports emotional regulation and reduces the background stress that often intensifies at night.

 🌿 Prepare the mind for rest with [Better Sleep Starts Here].